 Why This Trip?

-This itinerary gives you an in-depth look at the beautiful Southcentral region of Alaska.
+This itinerary gives you an in-depth look at the beautiful Kenai Peninsula, south of Anchorage.
 You'll experience the glaciers and wildlife of Kenai Fjords National Park, spend time in the quaint town of Homer, and enjoy fishing and rafting in the stunning wilderness around Cooper Landing.
 Then you'll end with a full day in beautiful Anchorage.

 Arrive in Anchorage - Day in Girdwood